soitgoes511/soitgoes511.github.io/_posts/2021-07-20-dbt_install_transform.markdown

 <img src="/assets/ma_bpm.png" alt="drawing" style="max-width: 100%; height: auto; text-align: center;"/>

-If someone reads this and spots an obvious mistake or has some additional insight or questions, please send me an email.
+If someone reads this and spots an obvious mistake or has some additional insights or questions, please send me an email.

 > “I don't know what is behind the curtain; only that I need to find out.”